 By the time he and his family returned to the United States in 2014, Richard's notebook brimmed with respirator ideas.
 He connected with advanced-materials suppliers and brainstormed with colleagues and contractors.

 Getting to the production Airgami design was a multi-year, pre-COVID-19 challenge that involved meticulous design, hundreds of prototypes, relentless testing, and a dash of good luck.
 Even today, our efforts continue to focus on making Airgami better.

 Airgami is patented and manufactured in the USA.
-Airgami passed N95 pre-certification tests as performed by Nelson Labs.
+Airgami passed Nelson Labs tests according to 42 CFR Part 84.
 Additionally, Airgami was fit-tested in-house, and independently tested by the world's famous Mask Nerd.

-The N95-grade filter in Airgami protects against infected aerosols and droplets, wildfire smoke, air pollution, dust, and pollen.
+The filter in Airgami is capable of blocking non-oil aerosols and droplets, wildfire smoke, air pollution, dust, and pollen.
 Airgami can be reused and heat disinfected.
 Breathability, comfort, and style are best-in-class.

-Airgami has accumulated multiple awards including the BARDA/NIOSH Mask Innovation Challenge Phase 1 and the Good Design Award.
+Airgami has accumulated multiple awards including the BARDA Mask Innovation Challenge Phase 1 and Phase 2 and the Good Design Award.

 Most importantly, Airgami has helped tens of thousands of users stay safe and healthy as they confront multiple airborne hazards.
 Thank you for taking us along on your journey.
 Be well!